Royal Naval Reserve: Post-war

 From 1938 until 1957, the RNVR provided aircrew personnel in the form of their own Air Branch.
 In 1947, their contribution was cut to anti-submarine and fighter squadrons only.
 By 1957, it was considered by the UK government that the training required to operate modern equipment was beyond that expected of reservists and the Air Branch squadrons were disbanded.
 (The US government took a different view, and the US Navy and Marine reserve squadrons today still operate front-line types alongside the regular units.)
 The Air Branch was reformed at RNAS Yeovilton in 1980, though it is only open to service leavers.

 In 1958 it was decided to amalgamate the RNR and RNVR into a single reserve service.
-After 55 years of proud service, the RNVR as a separate professional naval service ceased to exist.
 Legally the RNR was the branch that continued, so that no new legislation had to be drafted to allow the service to function and all RNVR personnel received formal papers transferring them to the RNR.
 The new unified reserve took the name and legal identity of the original RNR but primarily retained the character and structure of the RNVR, being composed mostly of trained civilians not from sea-going professions.
-Today the majority of Merchant Navy officers who would have joined the original RNR are encouraged to join the Amphibious Warfare (AW) Branch of the modern RNR.
-The AW Branch was formed following the Falklands War in 1982, when over 100 reservists volunteered for special temporary duties during, primarily serving in communications, intelligence, staff headquarters and medical roles.
+The service continues to adapt to conflicts; the AW Branch was formed following the Falklands War in 1982, when over 100 reservists volunteered for special temporary duties during, primarily serving in communications, intelligence, staff headquarters and medical roles.
 But in the analysis of the conflict it was decided that a reserve of personnel with experience of handling large merchant ships and trained in joint operations should be maintained, with serving Merchant Navy officers as the main focus.
 The Falklands War also led to the formation of the Public Affairs Branch (now Media Operations), providing a body of trained specialists to manage the relationship between the Navy and the media in times of crisis - this followed several unfortunate public relations errors during the War.